“Why do dogs’ eyes roll back when they sleep?”

 - Muscle tremors or twitching

-Epilepsy is like an uninvited guest crashing the brain’s party, causing all sorts of electrical chaos.
-And when that happens, it can trigger some wild eye movements.
+Epilepsy causes all sorts of electrical chaos in the brain.
+And when that happens, it can trigger wild eye movements.

-Brain tumors and other conditions can mess with the brain’s harmonious flow and throw off the eye choreography.
+Brain tumors and other conditions can mess with the brain’s harmonious flow and throw off the eyes.

-If you suspect your furry friend might be dealing with these neurological curveballs, reach out to your vet.
+If you suspect your furry friend might be dealing with these neurological conditions, reach out to your vet.

 They’ll make sure your pup gets the care they need.